expressjs/discussions/docs/GOVERNANCE.md

 ## Becoming a Committer

 All contributors who have landed significant and valuable contributions should be onboarded in a timely manner, and added as a committer, and be given write access to the repository.
+Contributors with a long track record of sustained involvement across the Express project may also be nominated as committers for a repository even if they have not been active specifically in that package, provided they have the relevant technical expertise.
+The nomination must come from a TC member or an existing captain of the same repository.

 Committers are expected to follow this policy and continue to send pull requests, go through proper review, and have other committers merge their pull requests.